MaCoredroid/Cenvoy-ChromeExtension/README.md

 - 🔑 **Flexible API Key Management**: Use a global API key or set specific keys for individual templates
 - 📱 **Elegant UI**: Beautiful, draggable response interface with Markdown support
 - 🔄 **Continued Conversations**: Follow up with additional queries in the same conversation
+- 💻 **Cross-browser Compatibility**: Works seamlessly in Chrome (more browsers coming soon)
+- 🛠️ **Customizable Experience**: Tailor the extension to fit your specific workflow needs

 ## Installation